J4MB0T/jam_sec/content/posts/Wazuh.md

 summary: "Wazuh"
 ---

-I decided to use Wazuh as a Network monitoring and alerting tool as it is open-source and easily configurable.
+I chose Wazuh as a Network monitoring and alerting tool as it is open-source and easily configurable.

-Here I will outline additional steps I have performed to advance the basic usage of Wazuh.
+Here I will outline additional steps I have performed to enhance Wazuh's basic functionality.

 # Integrating Wazuh with Slack